2015114000/streaming-video-denoising/README.md

-# PTSTRC
+# SPM-STSR
-Code for the paper: Patch Tracking-Based Streaming Tensor Ring Completion for Visual Data Recovery
+Code for the paper: Motion-Aware Streaming Tensor Sparsity Regularization Denoising for Remote Sensing Video